Austria: An Overview

 The flight had to be direct with the wine region in close proximity to the airport.
-Ironically there are vineyards in Vienna but Wachau was only a 1-hour drive from Vienna.
-We also did not want to have to feel like we were going too hard against the grain culturally.
+Ironically there are vineyards in Vienna but Wachau was only an hours drive from Vienna.
+We also did not want to have to feel like we were going against the grain culturally.
 We wanted to be sure that the destination was friendly with small children.
 We saw maybe 1 harmless snicker the entire trip.
 Instead we were greeted warmly and in many cases with help and big smiles.
 Some winemakers had children of similar age and they played together.
 All but one restaurant was family oriented and welcomed little ones.
-For that we had a babysitter who spoke 3 languages fluently.
+We even had a baby sitter for 2 nights who spoke 3 languages fluently.

-It helped a lot that Camille was aces, she had fun with the entire experience and only really was bored during some meals and thus had more screen time than usual.
+It helped a lot that Camille was aces, she had fun with the entire experience and only really was bored during some meals.
 We found the perfect places to stay and enjoyed a week along the Danube soaking up the cultural past and present.
 The cuisine was truly unique and authentic, even at our best meal at Landhaus Bacher there was an originality and authenticity to the style of the cuisine that can get lost at the 2-3 Michelin star level of global cuisine.

-The Wachau wine-growing region is compact, end to end from Mautern to Willendorf it is actually the Wachau Valley which is technically the land between Krems and Melk.
-However, you look at it, it’s about a 20-30-minute drive end to end.
-Getting from the Villa to most appointments was a 15-minute drive tops, most times it was less.
+The Wachau region is compact, end to end from unter Loiben to Spitz was about a casual 20 minute drive.
+So getting from the Villa to most appointments was 10-15 minutes tops, some less.
 This was one of the biggest conveniences and ultimately why we chose the Wachau.

 A routine day in the Wachau was breakfast in the Villa and then off to a morning wine appointment.
-Lunch was usually at the morning producer’s Heurigen (Wine Garden Restaurant) or at a nearby restaurant.
-Camille would nap in the afternoon and Lisa would hang back in the Villa.
-Lucky (and grateful) me would then meet one more producer in the afternoon.
+Lunch at that producer or a nearby weinergarten.
+Camille would nap in the afternoon and Lisa would hang back in the Villa with a massage appointment or a nap herself.
+Lucky and grateful me would then meet one more producers in the afternoon.